-Day: F, W, S Ngt: F, W, S Prerequisites: Recommend Basic Computer Literacy including knowledge of the cwpm without watching the keyboard
+Prerequisites: Recommend Basic Computer Literacy including knowledge of the cwpm without watching the keyboard

-Windows® operating system and a keyboarding speed of 20
+Windows® operating system and a minimum keyboarding speed of 20

 Reviews the Windows operating system and prepares students to use computer integrated business software tools including word processing, spreadsheets, presentations, databases, graphics, Internet, and e-mail.
 Course is required of all students and meets the LDS Business College Computer Competence requirement.
-Course is open for challenge; for information check with the OT Director.
+Course is open for challenge; for information check with the IT 120 Course Supervisor.